Token Count

 Parameters

-Section titled “Parameters”Token Count Settings
+Section titled “Parameters”Token Count Page

-Section titled “Token Count Settings”op('token_count').par.Tokencount
+Section titled “Token Count Page”op('token_count').par.Tokencount

 Int Displays the calculated number of tokens in the input text.
 This value is updated when the 'Count' pulse parameter is triggered or when the input text changes and 'onChange' is enabled.